drlippman/desmosmathquill/README.md

 - Add a dynamic layout fix for subscript, superscripts, and nthroot index to get it to position more reasonably.

-Note the `/docs/` have _not_ been updated to reflect these changes.
+Note the `/docs/` may not be fully updated to reflect these changes.

 ## Open-Source License